namel3ss-Ai/namel3ss-ai-programming-language/docs/book/learn-namel3ss.md

         retention_days is 30
         pii_policy is "strip-email"
         pipeline:
-          - step is "summarize"
+          step is "summarize":
-            type is "llm_summarizer"
+            type is "llm_summariser"
             max_tokens is 256
       profile:
         store is "default_memory"
         extract_facts is true
         pipeline:
-          - step is "facts"
+          step is "facts":
             type is "llm_fact_extractor"
     recall:
       - source is "short_term"